NicSJ/FixColorspace/README.md

 # FixColorspace
-Blender addon to automate colorspace assignments of image textures
+A Blender addon that changes the color space of image nodes based on specific image keywords